UKVI Temporary Guidance During COVID-19 – What This Means For You

 UKVI will review this and will expect that students with a Student or Tier 4 visa will transition back to face-to-face teaching as soon as the situation allows.

-If your visa expired between 24th January and 31st August 2020, you were able remain in the UK under the same conditions of your most recent visa until 31st August.
+If your visa expired between 24th January and 31st August 2020, this meant that you were able stay in the UK under the same conditions of your most recent visa until 31st August.

 UKVI state that "If your visa or leave expired between 24 January 2020 and 31 August 2020 there will be no future adverse immigration consequences if you didn’t make an application to regularise your stay during this period".

-If you cannot extend your permission in the UK and cannot leave the UK, UKVI state you will need to apply for 'exceptional assurance', and more information on this can be found here.
+If you can’t extend your permission in the UK and can’t leave the UK, UKVI state that you will need to apply for 'exceptional assurance', and more information on this can be found here: